briochemc/WorldOceanAtlasTools.jl/ReadMe.md

 WorldOceanAtlasTools essentially defines the nomenclature and URLs used by the World Ocean Atlas and then relies on the [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl) package developed by [White et al. (2018)](https://arxiv.org/abs/1808.01091) to download the corresponding NetCDF files.
 (NetCDF files are read using the [NCDatasets.jl](https://github.com/Alexander-Barth/NCDatasets.jl) package.)

+If you use this package, please cite it using the [CITATION.bib](./CITATION.bib) file, and cite the WOA references using the `citation` function.